 That's why open-plan offices reduce productivity.
 Open office plans simply squeeze more employees in less space, while management hopes that'll make people collaborate more.
 But it doesn’t work like that.

 People at open offices need to deal with a lot of interruptions and noise.
-For instance, a guy to your right might have allergies and is constantly clearing his throat; or a girl to your left is a smoker who constantly coughs; or a person in front of you may constantly interrupt everyone with a non-funny joke.
+For instance, a guy to your right might have allergies and is constantly clearing his throat.
+A girl to your left is a smoker who coughs all the time.
+The person in front of you may interrupt everyone with bad jokes.
 To make matters worse, the non-productive employees only get louder and louder as time goes on.

 Open offices make people generally more hostile, unmotivated, and insecure.
 The research found that people in open offices: